Planned Educational Leave (PELP) Topics

 Applying for PELP

 Prior to applying for PELP, students should discuss a plan for return with a faculty Graduate Advisor (e.g. what degree requirements remain?
 What courses will be taken after return?
 If on academic probation, what is the plan to return to good standing after PELP?)
 Contact information for faculty Graduate Program Advisors and Graduate Coordinators is available on each Program page.

 - Graduate students apply for PELP status by emailing the completed template below to their Graduate Coordinator.
-The Coordinator will forward the PELP email to a Graduate Advisor for approval and then to to the Senior Academic Advisors in Graduate Studies (email@example.com) who coordinate processing with the Office of the University Registrar (OUR).
+The Coordinator will forward the PELP email to a Graduate Advisor for approval and then to to your SAA who will coordinate processing with the Office of the University Registrar (OUR).

 - International students must also notify SISS of their intention to apply for PELP status.

 - There is a $70 non-refundable fee for PELP, which is charged directly to the student’s account.